-2.2 Comparison Methods
+B. Comparison Methods

 Quality measures have been introduced to compare the outcomes of multiobjective optimizers in a quantitative manner.
-Certainly, the simplest comparison method would be to check whether an outcome is better than another with respect to the three dominance relations $\triangleright, \succ$ , and $\succ \succ$ .
-We have demonstrated this in the context of the discussion of Fig. 2.
-The reason, however, why quality measures have been used is to be able to make more precise statements:
+Certainly, the simplest comparison method would be to check whether an outcome is better than another with respect to the three dominance relations \triangleright , \succ , and $\succ \succ$.
+We have demonstrated this in the context of the discussion of Fig. 3.
+The reason, however, why quality measures have been used is to be able to make more precise statements in addition to that, which are inevitably based on certain assumptions about the decision maker's preferences: